-Gentle + Yin Yoga is designed for those who prefer a class less vigorous.
-It includes both slower paced flows along with gentle stretches as well as simple movements designed to systematically increase the range of motion of every major joint and increase energy.
-This class is a compassionate, yet comprehensive practice that focuses on joint mobility in the spine, shoulders, hips, and extremities.
-This class may reduce pain, alleviate stress, and improve your quality of life.
-Gentle yoga is appropriate for all practitioners including students with chronic conditions or limitations due to age or size. ideal for students with chronic symptoms such as muscle/joint pain, stiffness, weakness, or fatigue.
-We also incorporate Yin poses in theses class.
-Yin poses are where we hold seated poses fro 3-5 minutes to open up the connective tissue and help with flexibility.
-Suitable for all levels.
+Gentle Yin Yoga is designed for those who prefer a class less vigorous and is great for beginners.
+It includes gentle stretches and breathing as well as simple movements designed to systematically increase the range of motion of every major joint and increase energy.
+This class is ideal for students with chronic symptoms such as muscle/joint pain, stiffness, weakness, or fatigue.
+Yin poses are incorporated for added flexibility.

 Heated Flow Yoga begins with Sun Salutations and then moving into postures, each posture flows into the next being linked together with a series of movements moving at a faster pace.
 You will increase strength and flexibility.
 The room is heated from approximately 85-90 degrees.